lonfea/multiomics-shiny-app/README.md

 # multiomics-shiny-app
-Interactive R Shiny platform for biclustering and visualization of multi-omics data, supporting normalization and export.
+An interactive Shiny R app for visualization and analysis of multi-omics datasets, including features like heatmaps, PCA, clustering, and downloadable results.

 # Multi-Omics Data Explorer (R Shiny)